 - Nashville is ranked 7th among the large metro areas gaining the most young professionals.

-The Nashville metro area remains the growth center of Tennessee, according to Kiplinger, with the region’s employment gain coming in at 2.2% last year.
-The financial publication forecasts job growth in the state to be 0.9% this year, with Amazon adding up to 5,000 new jobs at its Nashville hub.
+The Nashville metro area has always been the growth center of Tennessee, according to Kiplinger, driven in part by Amazon adding up to 5,000 new jobs at its Nashville hub.

 Key Employment Stats:

-- The GDP of Nashville-Davidson-Murfreesboro-Franklin MSA is over $132.2 billion, according to the Federal Reserve Bank of St. Louis, and has grown by over 59% since 2010.
+- The GDP of Nashville-Davidson-Murfreesboro-Franklin MSA is nearly $138.6 billion, according to the Federal Reserve Bank of St. Louis, and has grown by 71% over the past ten years.

 - Nashville Post reports the area GDP grew by more than 6% in 2018, more than double the growth rate of the entire U.S.